This article appeared first at local parenting blog A Child Grows in Brooklyn.

 Were you able to check every item off the list?
 If not, get started or get some financial planning help.

 This information has been obtained from sources considered to be reliable, but we do not guarantee that it is accurate or complete.
-Any opinions are those of Sara Stanich and not necessarily those of RJFS or Raymond James.

 Free Email Updates